 It is notable that the FZ330 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-Both the G1X Mark II and the FZ330 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the FZ330 followed on from the Panasonic FZ200.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark II or the Panasonic FZ330 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores substantially higher (20 points) in the DXO overall assessment.